The CISSP Advantage: Why Technical Credibility Wins Cybersecurity GTM Deals

 What CISSP Actually Signals

 The Certified Information Systems Security Professional credential isn't a badge of attendance.
-It requires demonstrated mastery across eight security domains — risk management, security architecture, access control, software development security, asset security, network security, security operations, and security assessment.
-Maintaining it requires 40 continuing professional education credits annually.
+It requires demonstrated mastery across eight security domains — security and risk management, asset security, security architecture and engineering, communication and network security, identity and access management, security assessment and testing, security operations, and software development security (ISC2, 2025a).
+Maintaining the credential requires 120 continuing professional education (CPE) credits every three years — roughly 40 per year — submitted under two categories that tie directly back to the eight-domain body of knowledge (ISC2, 2025b).

 When a cybersecurity founder sees CISSP after a consultant's name, the subtext is immediate: